DucManhPhan/DucManhPhan.github.io/_post_preparation/2019-02-24-how-to-use-http-caching.md

 ---
 layout: post
-title: How to use http caching
+title: How to use Http caching
 bigimg: /img/path.jpg
 tags: [Network]
 ---